 If you’ve been in this game for long enough then you will remember the glory days before the online world got hit with Facebook advertising.
 Up until this monumental moment in social media marketing history, all of your followers saw all of your posts in their feeds.
 That’s just how it worked.
 It was free, it was fair, it was fun… oh, such a simpler time!!

 However, since the advent of Facebook advertising, things have changed.
-No longer does Facebook allow all of your fans, likers and subscribers to see all of your posts for free – now you need to pay for Facebook advertising to make sure that your posts get the same reach that they previously did.
+No longer does Facebook allow all of your fans, likers, and subscribers to see all of your posts for free – now you need to pay for Facebook advertising to make sure that your posts get the same reach that they previously did.
 It’s been a shrewd business move indeed, but one that only benefits a single business – Facebook.
 Everyone else has been hit.

-Well, the answer to that question will really centre around how much a Facebook ‘like’ is worth to you in monetary terms – and that might not be a particularly easy thing to figure out.
+Well, the answer to that question will really center around how much a Facebook ‘like’ is worth to you in monetary terms – and that might not be a particularly easy thing to figure out.

-A lot of social media marketing of course comes down to raising brand awareness.
+A lot of social media marketing, of course, comes down to raising brand awareness.
 Your Facebook ‘likes’ are a good indicator of your popularity online, but it’s click-throughs that you’re really after.
 So, does paying for Facebook ads really boost either of these?

 A Blogger for Bikinisandbriefcases.com recently put Facebook advertising to the test.
 As an experiment, her aim was to see how many ‘likes’ $100 could earn her over the course of a week for her husband’s band’s Facebook page, which was starting out at just 206 likes.

-First of all she took $35 of her budget to try and boost the actual page itself.
+First of all, she took $35 of her budget to try and boost the actual page itself.
 Here’s the ad that she created:

 As you can see, she even offered something FREE as a little boost to her CTA.

-After 7 days, the ad reached 1,301 people, and garnered 53 new likes for the page.
-Facebook didn’t actually use the whole $35 to achieve this, so, in the end the total spend was $29.67 – which equates to roughly $0.60 per like.
+After 7 days, the ad reached 1,301 people and garnered 53 new likes for the page.
+Facebook didn’t actually use the whole $35 to achieve this, so, in the end, the total spend was $29.67 – which equates to roughly $0.60 per like.